bahlolab/superSTR/docs/INSTALL.md

 If you run into issues with installation, check the HTSLIB_ROOT variable, and then try deleting the cmake cache (at superSTR/CMakeCache.txt) and re-running the install process from step 5.

-## Installation steps - postprocessing

-We recommend the use of the conda package manager.

-To install all dependencies for superSTR using conda (or miniconda), use `conda env create -f superSTR.yml` from the repository main directory.
-This will create a superstr environment with all dependencies installed.

 ## Installation steps - post-processing

 The easiest way to install superSTR's python dependencies is via the conda package manager - simply run `conda env create -f environment.yml` while working in the superSTR/ root.